haneenm0hamed1/weatherReact/README.md

 # Weather App

-This is a **Weather Application** that displays real-time weather information for any city using a public API.
+A React application that displays real-time weather information for any city using a public API.

 ## Features
 - Search for any city to get current weather conditions